install.packages("tidyverse")

 ggsave("my_plot.pdf")

 What is the working directory?
 Is the folder on your machine that R thinks it should look first if it needs to find files or save files.
-If you are every curious about which directory is the working directory, you can use the getwd
+If you are ever curious about which directory is the working directory, you can see the current working directory with the getwd

 function: